zaidiabbas123/ShopsyEcommerce/README.md

 - Proficient in working with APIs
 - Proficient in working with react-based technologies
-- Efficient in creating single-page applications.
+- Decent in creating single-page applications.